mah0001/metadata-editor-docs-v2/quick_start_indicator.md

 In this example, we will document an indicator produced by the World Bank, and published in the Bank's Poverty and Inequality Platform (PIP) and World Development Indicators (WDI): the *Poverty headcount ratio at $2.15 a day (2017 PPP) (% of population)*.

-The only file you need to reproduce this Quick-Start example is the image file of the that will be used as (optional) thumbnail: *poverty_thumbnail.jpg*.
+The only files you need to reproduce this Quick-Start example are the image file that will be used as (optional) thumbnail (*poverty_thumbnail.jpg*) and the CSV file containing the list of countries for which the data are available in the WDI database (CSV file downloaded from https://api.worldbank.org/v2/en/indicator/SI.POV.DDAY?downloadformat=excel on 13 February 2025).

 The metadata we will enter in the Metadata Editor is the metadata provided by the World Bank at https://data.worldbank.org/indicator/SI.POV.DDAY?locations=US (downloaded on 12 February 2025).
 We will complement this metadata with information extracted from the data itself, e.g., to obtain the geographic and time coverage.
 We will also doument the fact that this indicator is one of the Sustainable Development Goals.